 Spam comments are one of the most ubiquitous black hat SEO practices out there.
 Take almost any YouTube video or Buzzfeed article (and probably your own comment section) and you will see overly promotional, unrelated links in the comments section.

 Webmasters who practice this type of link-building behavior engage in automated spam to leave comments on blogs and social media platforms.
 The problem is, this leads to poor user experience and completely tarnishes your reputation with a potential customer.

-It’s almost first quarter of 2019.
-The average internet user knows all about spam.
+The average internet user already knows all about popular SEO spam.
 Search engines are wise to black hat ways – building links using the same anchor text for these spam links are a major red flag and could cause link penalties for your site.

 Using Intrusive Interstitial Ads